ERP Requirements Checklist for Evaluating ERP Software

 Once you have a strong understanding of those issues you will be able to easily identify what components of an ERP solution are going to be most beneficial to your business.

-In the corporate world, there are many times where employees run from the word automation in fear of layoffs or the ability to replace a human with a machine.
-In reality – automation allows employees to focus on work that matters.
-A strong ERP system allows companies to improve business reporting, create efficient customer interactions, eliminate administrative overhead, enhance scheduling/planning, and lastly evolve your company as technology does.
+In the corporate world, there are many times when employees run from the word automation in fear of layoffs or the ability to replace a human with a machine.
+In reality – automation facilitated by a strong, integrated ERP solution allows employees to focus on more impactful work.
+A strong ERP solution allows companies to improve business reporting, create efficient customer interactions, eliminate administrative overhead, enhance scheduling/planning, and lastly, evolve your company as technology does.

-A strong ERP solution will integrate with existing systems, such as your CRM, eCommerce, business intelligence and other business applications.
-By integrating these systems you are setting up your organization to be more cost-efficient to your organization, have data accuracy, create better workflows, and overall improve the lives of your employees.
-You can not only meet customer and employee expectations but exceed them through streamlining your departments for cohesive collaboration.
+A strong ERP solution will integrate with existing systems, such as your CRM, eCommerce, business intelligence, and other business applications.
+By integrating these new systems, you are setting up your organization to be more cost-efficient, have data accuracy, create better workflows, and improve the overall lives of your employees.
+You can not only meet customer and employee expectations but exceed them by streamlining your departments for cohesive collaboration.

 Finance Considerations

-One of the strongest champions of an ERP system is the finance department in a company.
-ERP systems can save tremendous amounts of time through the improvement of invoicing, budgeting, and payroll processes.
+One of the strongest champions of selecting an ERP system is the finance department in a company.
+ERP systems can save tremendous time by improving invoicing, budgeting, and payroll processes as part of ERP software modules.
 These systems enable your organization to manage financial data through automation and reduction of human error and inaccurate finance reporting.
-An ERP system can also enhance your customer’s experiences through AI recommendations and reporting.
+An ERP system can also enhance customer experiences through AI recommendations and reporting.
+Ensuring you choose the system that best fits your financial planning and reporting needs.
 Below are some core functions to consider:

 Human Resources Considerations